hrydgard/ppsspp-site/docs/settings/network.md

 ### Autoconfigure

-See [Infrastructure servers](/docs/multiplayer/infrastructure-servers) for more information.
+See [infrastructure servers](/docs/multiplayer/infrastructure-servers) for more information.

 ## UPnP (port forwarding)